Return to top

 • Add the onions, mushrooms, bell pepper, and broccoli and toss to combine.
 Mix frequently and sauté until all the vegetables are cooked and tender, yet still remain crispy.
 Note that all the water released from cooking the mushrooms should burn off while sautéing the vegetables.
 In the meantime, prepare the sauce.

-To Prepare the Sauce:
+To Prepare The Sauce

 • Whisk all the ingredients listed under sauce above until all the cornstarch has dissolved.
 Add more or less chili sauce depending on your preference of spice.
 Taste the sauce prior to adding it to the dish to make sure you have the right amount of sweetness and saltiness.